Wendy37/UCSC-cse13/asgn1/README.md

 # Assignment 1

 This program automatically runs the game called "Garlic Game."
-The user needs to enter the number of players and ramdom seed number.
-This program will ends if one player wins.
+The user needs to enter the number of players and a ramdom seed number.
+This program will end if one player wins.

 ## Build